pgtgrly/U-Net-Derived-Pytorch/README.md

-# U-Net-Pytorch
+# U-Net-Dervived-Pytorch
-Implementation of U-Net in Pytorch
+Implementation of a semantic architectured derived from U-Net in Pytorch

 ## Directory Tree